-In addition to the estimate in Theorem 2, it is plausible that one can use the right side of (27) to obtain a sharper result.
+In addition to the estimate in Theorem 2, it is plausible that one can use the right side of (36) to obtain a sharper result.
 While this is beyond the scope of this paper, some comments are in order.
-The difficulties associated with each particular case in hand (heat equation, etc.) amount to estimating the quantity on the right side of (27) and such estimates depend on the spaces chosen for discretization and how well the timestepping approximates the space-time formulation.
-Sharper estimates on the error in discrete energy law, which uses (27), can lead to sharper bounds on the constant defined in (19).
-In this work, we have shown numerically that this quantity is of order higher than the finite-element approximation order for a typical transient problem.
-The rigorous theoretical justification of such claims are topics of current and future research.
+The difficulties associated with each particular case in hand (heat equation, Stokes' equation, etc.) amount to estimating the quantity on the right side of (36) and such estimates depend on the spaces chosen for discretization and how well the timestepping approximates the space-time formulation.
+Sharper estimates on the error in discrete energy law, which uses (36), can lead to sharper bounds on the constant defined in (19).